Subha175/SRAM/README.md

 # Design
 ## 6T-SRAM Cell
+- 6T SRAM is a type of static random-access commonly used in modern integrated circuits for storing data.
+It gets its name from its basic storage cell, which consists of six transistors.
+These six transistors are arranged in a way that allows them to store a single binary bit of data.
 - Transistors in a 6T SRAM cell: A 6T SRAM cell comprises two cross-coupled inverters and two access transistors for read and write operations.
 - Cross-Coupled Inverters: These are composed of two n-type (NMOS) and two p-type (PMOS) transistors connected in a feedback loop.
 They store the data bit in a latched manner.
 - Access Transistors: These are used to control the read and write operations.
 The access transistors connect the cross-coupled inverters to the bitlines (for reading/writing) and wordlines (for selecting the cell).